iamharishkumarp/Multimedia-Video-Steganography/README.md

-# Multimedia-Steganography Using Hybrid Encryption
+# Multimedia-Video-Steganography Using Hybrid Encryption

 ## Introduction

 Multimedia-Steganography Using Hybrid Encryption is a project that enables users to hide multiple files inside a video file using a hybrid encryption scheme combining features of AES and RSA algorithms.
 LSB Method is used in this project.
 The project facilitates the encryption of files, embedding them seamlessly within a video, and decrypting them from the encrypted video.